bcgov/namex/solr/docs/solr_standalone_customization.md

 Download the version of Solr that matches what is being run in OpenShift.
 At the time of writing, this is [v6.6.3](http://archive.apache.org/dist/lucene/solr/6.6.3/solr-6.6.3.zip).
-Unzip it to a local (C: Drive) directory, as it will be faster than running it off the home directory ()which is mapped to the networked H: drive).
+Unzip it to a local (C: drive) directory, as it will be faster than running it off the home directory (which is mapped to the networked H: drive).

 ### Reconfigure Jetty